edm00se/awesome-board-games/readme.md

 ![Say What?
 Shiok Food Card Game](https://images.squarespace-cdn.com/content/v1/5649b2dbe4b0142472e867bc/1573954498990-B1NESNC79U51TJNXQEBB/SG+FOOD+GAME+FRONT.JPG?format=250w)

-I found that with the format parameter that the image link can return a more reasonable image size.
-If you accept this code suggestion that should meet the needs of this PR.

 | Players | Min.
 Age | Time   |
 | ------: | -------: | -----: |
 |   2 - 6 |      5 | 20-30m |